highlyprofitable108/docs-repo/merge-conflict-resolutions.md

 Merge conflicts occur when two branches in a version control system have made edits to the same part of a file and are merged together.
 These conflicts can arise from simultaneous edits, file deletions, or structural updates in the codebase and require manual intervention to resolve.

 #### Merge Tools
 To aid in resolving conflicts, several merge tools are available that provide a visual side-by-side comparison of conflicting changes.
-Popular tools include Beyond Compare, Meld, and the built-in tools within many integrated development environments (IDEs).
+Popular tools icome built-in tools within many integrated development environments (IDEs) like Visual Studio.
 These tools help identify, edit, and resolve conflicts more efficiently.

 ### Principles of Conflict Resolution